-A mouse infestation can be distressing as mice can contaminate your food and living areas.
-Mice control in London is particularly critical.
+A mouse infestation is distressing; they're loud, dirty, and can contaminate your food and living areas.
+Mice control in London is particularly important.

-If left unchecked, mice are capable of doubling in population every two months.
+If left unchecked, mice numbers can double every two months.
 Whether it’s for your residential home or a commercial business, we will carry out an initial inspection to decide on the best course of action.

-People suffering from a fear of mice should have the mouse proofing carried out as soon as possible, as it is the most effective way to keep though out of your home.
+People suffering from a fear of mice should opt for our mouse proofing service as soon as possible – it’s the most effective way to keep them out of your home.

 Need help with a Mouse problem?Get a quote